 There are plenty of ways that kids can start to save their money, and they all involve either earning more or spending less.
 Get your children started with one of these five ways to save money for a rainy day or for bigger purchases they have their eye on.

 1. Use the “pay yourself first” technique

 Most people pay bills and other necessities first, splurge a little and then attempt to save what’s left over.
 But let your kids know that there’s a better way.
 The “pay yourself first” technique involves saving a certain amount of the total (say, 20 per cent) and then paying for necessities.
 If there’s any money left, that’s when they can treat themselves.

 Though this technique is often used by people who have a steady paycheque, it’s something that kids can practise with their allowance or money from part-time and summer jobs.
 With the Mydoh app, parents can quickly and easily set up a weekly allowance payment that is deposited on the same day each week, like a real-life payday.

 2. Find easy spending trade-offs

-A good habit for parents and kids alike to get into is analyzing purchases before opening their wallets.
+A good money habit for parents and kids alike to get into is analyzing purchases before opening their wallets.
 Encourage your child to ask themself these three questions:

 a.
 Do I need this item?